Squirrel

 Apex

 Despite the above CCD topic, the Sony A1 combined with the Sony 135GM lens is a formidable combination for photographing almost anything.
-It doesn't do anything magical like a smartphone.
-If you screw up you'll get bad photos.
-But if you know what you want, and you need performance to get there, it simply delivers.
-Sure, it's about ten times the cost of the previous combination (or 100 times just the camera), but it really can be that much better.
+It doesn't do anything magical processing wise, like a smartphone, if you screw up you'll get bad photos, but if you know what you want, and you need performance to get there, it delivers.
+Sure, it's about ten times the cost of the previous combination (or 100 times just the camera), but it is pretty amazing!

 Lightweight & Budget